hues-platform/energy-hub-model-generator-aimms/INPUT_FILE_SPECIFICATION.md

 Row 13: Node (required)

-Important note: The values of rows 2 are limited to Heat, Elec, Cool, DHW and Anergy.
+Important note: The model functionalities associated with Minimum temperature, Maximum Temperature and Specific heat are still experimental, and not fully implemented,  It is currently recommended not to use these.

-Example file: case_study_data\testing_case_single_hub\installed_storage_technologies.csv
+Example file: case_study_data\generic_energy_hub_basic\case_data\installed_storage_technologies.csv

 ##network_data.csv